Amna-Hassan04/Serenity-Guide/README.md

 A heartfelt thanks to all contributors, testers, and supporters.
 Special thanks to **OSS Codess Cafe Cohort 5** for their unwavering support and encouragement.
 This project was initially made as a hackathon submission and secured 3rd place in that hackathon.

 ---

-## Contribution Guidelines
-We welcome contributions!
-Please read our [Code of Conduct](https://github.com/Amna-Hassan04/Serenity-Guide?tab=coc-ov-file#contributor-code-of-conduct) to participate in this project.
-By contributing, you agree to abide by its terms.

 ## License
 This project is licensed under the **GPL-3.0 License**